hms-dbmi/pic-sure-java-adapter-hpds/README.md

 # pic-sure-java-adapter-hpds
-A Javascript client library for PIC-SURE-HPDS resources
+A Javas client library for PIC-SURE-HPDS resources